ab-rasa/se-take-home-test-2026H1/README.md

 ## 5. Restrict your flow

-Update the `flow_get_store_hours` flow to only run when the user explicitly asks for store hours through a clearly classified NLU intent, while preventing the flow from being started by the LLM Command Generator.
+Update the `flow_get_store_hours` flow to run when the user explicitly asks for store hours through a clearly classified NLU intent with confidence at least 90%.

+**BONUS POINTS** trigger the flow with an NLU intent while preventing the flow from being started by the LLM CommandGenerator.

 *Explain exactly what was done to implement this.*